• Seasonal Influenza Prevention & Control

 The influenza vaccine recommendations change every year.
 In addition to communicating these updates, AAFP recommends offering annual flu shots to patients 6 months and older who don't have contraindications for the immunization.

-As flu season approaches, your patients may have questions about getting the the flu shot and COVID-19 vaccines, including the new variant-specific booster shot.
-The CDC offers updated guidance on co-administration of COVID-19 vaccines with other vaccines.
+As flu season approaches, your patients may have questions about getting the flu, COVID-19, and RSV vaccines.
+The CDC offers updated guidance on co-administration of vaccines with other vaccines.

 CDC Resources